-Only senior students, in consultation with the Dean of the Cantorial Program, may choose to present a recital of songs on a specific subject instead of a traditional or modern liturgical service.
+Only senior students, in consultation with the Dean of Cantorial Studies, may choose to present a recital of songs on a specific subject instead of a traditional or modern liturgical service.

 Students are required to hire an accompanist for their practica and arrange rehearsal times on their own.
 It is strongly urged to have multiple rehearsals with your accompanist before your practicum.
-If you are planning to rehearse for your practicum at AJR, please arrange a time and place with the AJR office.
 AJR will provide \$50 towards the accompanist fee.